Series

 The Food and Drug Administration (FDA) has issued draft guidance to establish a comprehensive regulatory framework for artificial intelligence and machine learning (AI/ML) in medical devices.
 As AI becomes embedded in connected health technologies, the cybersecurity risks associated with such devices are growing exponentially.

 This webinar explores how the FDA’s lifecycle-based approach to AI regulation intersects with cybersecurity for connected medical devices.
-Principals Barry Mathis and John Cross will provide an overview of the FDA’s draft guidance on AI/ML-enabled medical devices and discuss how cybersecurity risks in the Internet of Medical Things (IoMT) can be addressed.
+Principals Barry Mathis and John Cross provided an overview of the FDA’s draft guidance on AI/ML-enabled medical devices and discussed how cybersecurity risks in the Internet of Medical Things (IoMT) can be addressed.

 - Learn about AI and its use cases, including use in embedded medical devices